What is the current composition of the European Parliament?

 Proponents of a transnational list believe it would enhance European unity and democracy, and encourage citizens to become more informed during European Parliament elections.
 French President, Emmanuel Macron, has advocated for the creation of a transnational list; and Taoiseach Leo Varadkar has stated his support for the idea, saying “Let’s get people in cafes in Naples and restaurants in Galway talking about the same election choices”.

 Will a transnational list be created for the next European Parliament elections?

 Probably not.
 As outlined above, the proposal for a transnational list was rejected by a small majority of MEPs (54 per cent).
 Therefore, it is unlikely that a transnational list will be established before the next European Parliament elections, which are proposed to take place on 23-26 May 2019.

-The topic will be discussed by EU leaders at the informal European Council meeting on 23 February.
 Some Member States, such as the Visegrad Group of the Czech Republic, Hungary, Poland and Slovakia have openly opposed the idea of a transnational list.

 Has the change in composition of the European Parliament post-Brexit been confirmed?